notionparallax/dive-map/README.md

 Some things to consider:
 - Colours are there for my working brain, it'll simplify to one colour for the finished map
 - There will only be one background image on the finished one.
 These are there for me to turn on and off so I can see how it relates to other maps
-- The contour lines are super chaotic in the areas without much depth data.
+- (_fixed by changing interpolation to linear_)The contour lines are super chaotic in the areas without much depth data.
 More depth measurements will calm that down.
 - The bommie is a total mystery
 - It's 1:1000 at A2, but that's not a practical size to have at a dive site, so it's 1:2000 at A3 for now
 - The chain length is currently 490, that doesn't visit #2 or #4, and it doesn't go back via 3, 2 and 1, which should bring it up to somewhere near Jöelle Devis's measured distance of 616m.